Kazuo Umezu: Intergenerational conflict and the family

-Many of his manga feature intergenerational conflict between children and adults.
+Critic Helen Chazan notes that many of his stories revolve around "a terror that the family could turn violent or be revealed as violent", exploring the dissonance between the idealized family and the actual resentments and cruelties experienced within it.
 Umezu initially focused on this topic as he found that relationships between mothers and children in shōjo manga in the early 1960s were portrayed only as caring, never as scary.
 His manga Reptilia depicts an intense conflict between a schoolgirl and her sick mother, who turns out to be a snake woman when she visits her in hospital.
 Manga scholar Tsuchiya Dollase compares this character with the Jungian "Terrible Mother".
-The children of the deserted school in The Drifting Classroom are immediately betrayed by their teachers and need to fight for their survival.
-In My Name Is Shingo, children are the only ones able to communicate with and have an emotional connection with an AI computer.
-Umezu explained that he himself finds the world of children more relatable, as children are much more open and adaptable to illogical thinking: "I’m writing about myself in a way.
-I don’t want to become an adult and 'grow up.'"